chenxingqiang/jax-sklearn/doc/modules/feature_extraction.rst

-The class :class:`DictVectorizer` can be used to convert feature arrays represented as lists of standard Python ``dict`` objects to the NumPy/SciPy representation used by scikit-learn estimators.
+The class :class:`DictVectorizer` can be used to convert feature arrays represented as lists of standard Python ``dict`` objects to the NumPy/SciPy representation used by jax-ml estimators.

 While not particularly fast to process, Python's ``dict`` has the advantages of being convenient to use, being sparse (absent features